big-wisdom/Endeavor/README.md

 * I kinda like the idea of a progressive tool.
 One that can be used for the simplest use case.
 In this case just a to-do list and you can add in whatever fancy features you want for the given task.
 * The opposing point of view is making a super powerful tool that you have to LEARN learn like the Adobe applications.
 * Maybe instead of flows like turbotax, I could use the photoshop model of a giant array of tools
+* There's an interesting tension when you want to structure an object a different way than you want to store it.
+The tree of life for example.
+I'm storing it flat, but it's really a graph

 ## Task Brainstorming
 * In physics there's this concept of de-dimensionalizing.
 Or rather, usefulizing units.
 You could understand your time in units of time/rent-payment by dividing time up into units of amount of time you have to work to pay for rent.
 Then a useless number, like an "8-hour" shift becomes a useful number.
 Like if rent is $700 and you make $13/hour, then 54 hours is one rent payment.
 So your shift is about 1/7th of a rent payment.
 Or if a meal is $20, then an 8-hour shift is a 5-meal shift which is an "eat for almost two days" shift.
 You could even average how much you spend per day from your budget and measure how much you make compared to that.
 You could make a unit that is (% of monthly expenses), like if you spend $1200/month, your % unit would be $12.
 Then an 8 hour shift would be about an 8% shift.